-The aim is to fund clearly defined basic research proposals (hereinafter referred to as "projects") of high academic quality at an international level.
-Basic research refers to research that is knowledge-oriented and whose value is primarily defined by its significance for the advancement of science and scholarship.
-One individual researcher (hereinafter referred to as applicant or principal investigator) is responsible for managing the Principal Investigator Project at an Austrian research institution.
+The aim is to fund clearly defined research proposals (hereinafter referred to as "projects") of high artistic and academic quality at an international level in the field of arts-based research.
+This is a type of basic research that aims at increasing the existing knowledge base and developing new methods by means of aesthetic and artistic processes of knowledge production rather than those of pure science and scholarship.
+One individual researcher (hereinafter referred to as applicant or principal investigator) is responsible for managing the PEEK project at an Austrian research institution.
 The principal investigator can collaborate with associated research partners, national, and/or international collaborators as part of the project.
 In addition to any legal regulations, FWF's own regulations on international collaborations also apply (see the FWF website for more information).